View on GitHub

 Graph API

-The underlying Tinkerpop classes, including Vertex and Edge, are always available.
+The underlying TinkerPop classes, including Vertex and Edge, are always available.
 A Carnival graph is just a property graph.
 The facilities of the graph database engine and the full Tinkerpop API can be used to operate over the graph.
 However, in order to keep the graph properly formatted, using the Carnival API is recommended.

 Contents